Gamma rays as leptonic portals to energetic neutrinos: a new Monte Carlo approach: Conclusions prospects

 \section{Conclusions \& prospects}

 In this proof-of-concept study, we introduce newly integrated tools in CRPropa that enable investigations of neutrino production in EM cascades across a variety of extreme astrophysical contexts.
 As pointed out in previous works~\cite{Wang_2017, esmaeili2022ultrahigh}, the production neutrinos from purely leptonic processes occurring in EM cascades can alter expected correlation between gamma-ray and neutrino fluxes from hadronic interactions.
 This is the case for the diffuse emission~\cite{berezinsky1975cosmic, halzen2019multimessenger}, \textit{cosmogenic} fluxes~\cite{kotera2010cosmogenic, batista2019cosmogenic} or at sources~\cite{razzaque2010high, huang2022neutrino, gagliardini2024neutrino, fang2024neutrinos}.
 Moreover, some neutrino detections could also be fully explained considering solely leptonic scenarios~\cite{hooper2023leptonic}, without invoking high-energy protons or other nuclei, e.g. in the case of NGC~1068 neutrino detections~\cite{padovani2024high}.
 Similarly, these high center-of-mass energy leptonic processes might play a role in the highest-energy gamma-ray and neutrino fluxes at Earth -- or their corresponding contributions to the diffuse backgrounds --, particularly in scenarios involving super heavy dark matter decay or cosmic string interactions.
 These contributions could potentially impact existing indirect constraints on such models (e.g.~\cite{lunardini2012cosmic, das2023revisiting}).
-Quantifying the relevance of heavy leptons or hadrons production in EM cascade in these various contexts will be subject of follow-up studies.
+Quantifying the relevance of heavy leptons or hadron production in EM cascades in these various contexts will be subject of follow-up studies.
+Such future investigations are planned to be performed within the standard CRPropa framework -- yet containing the tools to simulate different emission models and environmental properties -- complemented with the original plug-ins presented in this work.

 We present robust and extensible computational tools, suitable in the versatile CRPropa framework, with the purpose of further extending and generalising their capabilities.
 Future developments will include the implementation of additional channels, such as $q\bar{q}$ and charged kaon pair production, as well as other specific processes that could become relevant in particular astrophysical scenarios.